collectionspace/Tools/benchmarks/db-benchmark/README.txt

 (including indexes that exist), and OS kernel parameters (e.g. shmmax, shmall) at the time of execution.

+To display usage instructions, run the script without arguments. e.g. from the current directory:

+./db_benchmark.pl

 Ray Lee
 Informatics Services
 University of California, Berkeley